 While there are the occasional obstructions and interruptions, we have learned a great deal since our first fiber-to-the-home buildouts began in 2004 and we have evolved and streamlined our construction processes.

-- To adhere to our deadlines, we have designed the Fiberhood sign-up and construction process to maximize efficiency.
+We have designed the Fiberhood sign-up and construction process to maximize efficiency.
+If you look up your address and find that you are in a Fiberhood scheduled for construction in the current year, please sign up as soon as possible.
 There are sign-up deadlines that we stick to so we can build in a particular Fiberhood and then move on to work in the next one.